You want smart political talk without the meltdowns?

 I have no idea whatsoever.

-I mean, but if it happened, I will tell you, I will stop it nothing.
+But if it happened, I will tell you, I will stop it nothing.

 Nothing in terms of legal action to protect my rights as an American citizen.

-I can tell you that, on behalf of every American.
+I can tell you that on behalf of every American.

 Susan Rice even admitting in an interview earlier today that unmasking occurred.

-Uh, here is her earlier today admitting the unmasking of General Mike Flynn.
+Here is her earlier today admitting the unmasking of General Mike Flynn.

 She claims not for political purposes.